-However, much more expensive we also recommend travel sim cards with global coverage.
-In my comparison of the best international sim cards for travelers in 2023 you can find some great sim card deals for traveling to Malaysia.
 These pre-activated international prepaid sim cards will be shipped to your home address before your trip.
 Especially when traveling to multiple countries on one trip these global travel sim cards with data are a great way to stay connected.

 Best e-sim cards for Malaysia

-Check out the following Malaysia e-sim card deals:
+Airalo has the following Malaysia e-sim card deals:

 - 1 GB for 7 days = $4.5 USD

 - 2 GB for 15 days = $8 USD

 - 3 GB for 30 days = $10.5 USD

 - 5 GB for 30 days = $15 USD

 - 10 GB for 30 days = $25 USD

 - 20 GB for 30 days = $40 USD